Kids can frolic in the calm waters of La Jolla Children's Pool Beach.

 Ellen definitely left her mark on La Jolla, also founding the nearby Scripps Insitution of Oceanography, Scripps Hospital, La Jolla Public Library and purchasing the land for Torrey Pines State Reserve.

-Children's Pool Beach San Diego
+Children's Pool Beach San Diego: 5 BEST Things to Do

 It's fascinating to note that the breakwater is actually on an incline.
 The majority of the breakwater is 10-feet high, increasing to 16-feet high as it juts out into the ocean.